 - Research article includes original research paper in quantitative, qualitative or both.

 - Review refers to systematic review, literature review, and topical issues of interest related to health and applied science in health

 - Best practice highlights real-world innovative public health programs and activities, including evaluation of existing health and applied science programs

-- Photo essays mostly comprise of high resolution photographs that relates to health and well-being.
+- Photo essays mostly comprise of high-resolution photographs that relate to health and well-being.
 The photographs can broadly describe the extension of political, social, and environmental determinants of health.
 Authors hold the right to reproduce the photographs and must able to provide GLOBAL HEALTH MANAGEMENT JOURNAL (GMHJ) with permission to reproduce.